Rajprasath89/raincrash.github.io/_posts/2017-11-11-social-networks.markdown

 Social networking sites encourage people to be more public about their personal lives.
 This comes with its own disadvantages.
 People tend to feel a false sense of connection.
 According to Steven Strogatz from Cornell University, “The distinction between genuine friends and ac- quaintances is becoming blurred.
-Users are spending time maintaining relationships with people they don?t really care about.”.
-[11] This immediacy might lead to cyber-bullying ? personal attacks, stalking, identity theft, and misuse of information.
+Users are spending time maintaining relationships with people they don't really care about.”.
+[11] This immediacy might lead to cyber-bullying - personal attacks, stalking, identity theft, and misuse of information.
 In a survey, 23% of teenagers report being targeted and 15% said they would have bullied someone on social media.
 Social media platforms can be misused to spread rumours, share videos aimed at destroying reputations and to blackmail others too.
 [12]

 ### Conclusion